monzo/progression-framework/frameworks/engineer.md

               - 'Facilitate the conversation of appropriateness of a new technical tool suggested by another engineer and help with adoption where required'
 ---

-This framework is broken down into 6 main areas:
+This framework is broken down into 6 main areas.

+**Principles:**

+You will need 80% of these to progress to the next band:

 - 💬 Transparency
 - ✅ Quality
 - 📊 Data-driven
 - 👪 Respect for team
 - ♻️ Continuous Improvement

+**Role-specific excellence:**

+You will need 100% of these to progress to the next band:

 - 🚀 Engineering Excellence

-To achieve the next progression band you need to regularly demonstrate:

-- 80% of the behaviours of that band
-- 100% of the Role Specific Excellence of that band
-- And continue to exhibit the behaviours of the previous bands
+As well as this, you will need to continue to exhibit the behaviours of the previous bands

+For example: to progress to a Senior Software Engineer you need to exhibit at least 80% of the level 3 principles and 100% of the level 3 engineering excellence.